Ramon Reyes: Federal judicial service

-Since February 13, 2006, he has served as a magistrate judge for the Eastern District of New York.
+From February 13, 2006 to November 13, 2023, he served as a magistrate judge for the Eastern District of New York.

 Reyes was recommended to President Joe Biden by Senator Chuck Schumer.
 On September 2, 2022, President Biden announced his intent to nominate Reyes to serve as a United States district judge of the United States District Court for the Eastern District of New York.
 On September 6, 2022, his nomination was sent to the Senate.
-President Biden nominated Reyes to the seat vacated by Judge Kiyo A. Matsumoto who assumed senior status on July 23, 2022.
+President Biden nominated Reyes to the seat vacated by Judge Kiyo A. Matsumoto, who assumed senior status on July 23, 2022.
+Reyes was unanimously rated "well qualified" for the judgeship by the American Bar Association's Standing Committee on the Federal Judiciary.
 On November 30, 2022, a hearing on his nomination was held before the Senate Judiciary Committee.
+During his confirmation hearing, Senator Marsha Blackburn, accused him of "releasing dangerous criminals into the community" via bail grants.
+She asked how the panel could be assured Reyes would follow sentencing laws considering complaints about crime from her constituents.

 On January 3, 2023, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 He was renominated on January 23, 2023.
 On February 9, 2023, his nomination was reported out of committee by an 11–10 vote.
-His nomination is pending before the United States Senate.
+On November 7, 2023, the Senate invoked cloture on his nomination by a 50–46 vote.
+On November 8, 2023, his nomination was confirmed by a 51–48 vote.
+He received his judicial commission on November 13, 2023.

 Memberships and organizations

-Reyes is a member of the Board of Trustees of Brooklyn Law School and the Board of Directors of the Federal Bar Association, Eastern District Chapter.
-He previously served as President of the Federal Magistrate Judges Association in 2019, as a member of the Board of Trustees of the Federal Bar Council from 2006 to 2012, and a member of the American Bar Association's Coalition on Racial and Ethnic Justice from 2013 to 2016.
+Reyes is a member of the board of trustees of Brooklyn Law School and the board of directors of the Federal Bar Association, Eastern District Chapter.
+He previously served as president of the Federal Magistrate Judges Association in 2019, as a member of the board of trustees of the Federal Bar Council from 2006 to 2012, and a member of the American Bar Association's Coalition on Racial and Ethnic Justice from 2013 to 2016.